araafroyall/Web-Apps/README.md

 # url
-A lightweight, privacy-focused, and fully open-source URL shortener built to run seamlessly on GitHub Pages.
-No servers, no databases — just pure frontend magic.
+A lightweight, privacy-focused, and fully open-source web Apps for Instant Work
 ## Work in Progress